wultra/powerauth-mobile-sdk/README.md

 ### Security Disclosure

-If you believe you have identified a security vulnerability with PowerAuth, you should report it as soon as possible via email to hello@lime-company.eu.
+If you believe you have identified a security vulnerability with PowerAuth, you should report it as soon as possible via email to support@lime-company.eu.
 Please do not post it to a public issue tracker.